Headcount planning: a complete guide for HR

 Under-hiring strains employees and impedes your company’s growth.
 Over-hiring squeezes budgets and threatens your profitability.
 So how can you make your workforce’s size and structure a Goldilocks-approved just right?

 The answer: headcount planning.
-Since, according to the Human Capital Management Institute, headcount makes up 70% of a company’s operating expenses, it’s vital to figure out which roles your company needs to hire, how many employees you should manage at once, and what compensation packages you should offer.
+Since labor costs typically account for up to 40% of revenue, it’s vital to figure out which roles your company needs to hire for, how many employees you should manage at once, and what compensation packages you should offer.

 If you want to flesh out your hiring goals while staying within budget and aligning every team member involved in the hiring process, this guide has you covered.
 We’ll touch on what headcount planning is, why it’s so important, and how businesses can ditch manual processes in favor of an automated solution that can help keep your workplace adequately staffed year-round.